Propagation effects of Lorentz violation in gravitational waves: Polarization structure of Lorentz--violating gravitational waves

-Under these conditions, no independent scalar or vector modes propagate, and the physical content of the theory remains restricted to two tensorial degrees of freedom.
+{Within this projected sector,} no independent scalar or vector modes propagate, and the physical content of the theory remains restricted to two tensorial degrees of freedom.
 The Lorentz--violating terms introduced in this analysis therefore do not enlarge the polarization basis.
 Instead, their influence is encoded in changes to the dispersion relations and in modifications to the way the existing tensor modes propagate through spacetime.

 With this setup, the polarization structure can be examined by expressing the metric perturbation as a superposition of plane wave modes of the form

 with

 describing a wave traveling in the $z$ direction.
 Imposing transversality with respect to the wave four--momentum, we obtain